MarcoWorms/NewsLingo/README.md

 ## License 📄

-This project is licensed under public domain (CC0)
+This project is licensed under the public domain (CC0)

----

-Happy language learning with NewsLingo! 🌟📚